IgorSFranca/IgorSFranca/README.md

 ## I'm Igor França
-- Bachelor degree of Accounting Sciences, MBA Auditing and Accounting Controlling and solid management experience,
+- Bachelor's degree in Accounting Sciences, MBA in Auditing and Accounting Controlling and solid experience in administration,
-- but now I'm studying computer engineering at Universidade Federal da Grande Dourados (UFGD), and my goal is work with AI.
+- but now I'm studying programming on my own, because I discovered that this is my calling.
 - How to contact me: send a email to igor.de.souza.franca@gmail.com or contact me by Instagram.

 ### My Social Media: